Opening Hours & Contact Details:

 Library Opening Hours are:

 The library is located at one end of the Arkenstall Village Centre, at 7 Station Road.
-Telephone/Fax 01353 740624.
-E-mail: firstname.lastname@example.org
+Telephone 01353 740624

-Haddenham Library Access Point (LAP) is a volunteer staffed library.
-It has a lot of books of its own for lending, but also receives books on a regular basis from the county council’s library service.
-Borrowers must be members of Cambridgeshire Libraries, but membership is free and can be applied for in the space of a few minutes at Haddenham LAP.
+Haddenham Library is a volunteer staffed library.
+Borrowers must be members of Cambridgeshire Libraries, but membership is free and can be applied for in the space of a few minutes at Haddenham Library.
 Members can then borrow a maximum of 12 books for a period of 3 weeks.
-Books may be renewed 3 times (unless it has been requested elsewhere).
-Many books not available on the shelves can be ordered through the Library Service for collection at Haddenham LAP.
+Books may be renewed 3 times (unless they have been requested elsewhere).
+Many books not available on the shelves can be ordered through the Library Service for collection at Haddenham Library.

-- The Adult Reading Group (HARP) is a small group of readers who meet monthly to discuss a selection of books.
+The Reading Group is a small group of readers who meet monthly to discuss a selection of books.
 These books are selected by the group and ordered through the Library service.